SydneyHopson/web-guided-project-advanced-forms-solution/lesson-plan.md

 ## Steps

-1. The very first step is testing out the endpoints shown in the `README.md` file with Postman, cURL or HTTPie
+1. The very first step is testing out the endpoints shown in the `README.md` file using Postman, cURL or HTTPie
 2. Then we complete the `FriendForm.js` following the instructions in that file, demoing radio buttons and checkboxes
 3. The we demo building a schema inside `formSchema.js` with Yup
 4. Write the imports inside `App.js`